open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

 <!-- prettier-ignore-end -->

-This will have no effect on your application yet: you need to [create spans](#create-spans) to have telemetry emitted by your application.
+This will have no effect on your app yet: you need to [create spans](#create-spans) to have telemetry emitted by your app.

 #### Browser